ashokkumar27/realestate-fullstack-langgraph-quickstart/README.md

 - 🌐 Integrated web research via Google Search API.
 - 🤔 Reflective reasoning to identify knowledge gaps and refine searches.
 - 📄 Generates answers with citations from gathered sources.
+- 📥 Optional retrieval from a Supabase pgvector index for RAG.
 - 🔄 Hot-reloading for both frontend and backend development during development.

 ## Project Structure